joslynnlee/qiime1/datapreparation.md

 Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.
 Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.
 ```
+From the information about, how many sequences are in the `.fastq` file?

+To exit out, use `q` to get out of the `less` mode.

 When macqiime is intialized, the script `convert_fastaqual_fastq.py` can be used to convert `.fastq` to `.fna.`and `.qual`.
 It breaks down the `.fastq` file into the two separate files.
 ```
 $ convert_fastaqual_fastq.py -c fastq_to_fastaqual -f SRR2146911.fastq -o SRR2146911